Harvard-MolSys-Lab/dynamic-workbench/help/architecture/architecture.md

 -	`app.js` - Loads `connect`, `express`, and a number of other modules, and sets up an HTTP server.
 Serves a few routes, including the main application page.
 Loads the following files:
 	-	`config.js` - Contains configuration variables.
 	-	`utils.js` - Contains a number of utility functions.
-	-	`realtime.js` - Contains the Realtime class, which provides an API to configure the Realtime Services.
-Each of these services is represented as a class which is loaded by `app.js` and passed to the global instance of the Realtime class.
-Each of the services registers handlers for HTTP requests to some number of URLs, and may register handlers for incoming socket.io events.
-		-	`task-service.js` - Contains the service which executes computational tasks.
-The TaskService class communicates with the Realtime class and associates users with the particular tasks that those users(s) are running.
-			-	`dispatcher.js` - Contains the class responsible for actually _running_ the tasks; the Dispatcher class has no knowledge of particular users; it depends on a simple API for connecting the streams exposed by particular task instances to downstream outputs (which, in the case of the Dispatcher instance that runs as part of the TaskService, are socket.io connections to clients.)
-		-	`file-service.js` - Contains the service which serves user files in response to HTTP requests.
+	-	`file-manager.js` - Contains the service which serves user files in response to HTTP requests.
 Also responds to HTTP requests instructing creation, renaming/moving, updating, and deletion of files.
+	-	`server-tools.js` - Contains the service which starts computational tasks in response to HTTP requests.
 	-	`auth.js` - Contains the service which responds to user authentication requests.

 ## Realtime services